-- You suffer loss of limbs or sight
+- Your client suffers loss of limbs or sight

-- You meet the TPD definition as applicable under your policy (including the definition for domestic duties).
+- Your client meets the TPD definition as applicable under your policy (including the definition for domestic duties).

 *Partial and Permanent Disability

-If you suffer the loss of one hand or one foot or partial blindness, and your TPD Cover is outside of superannuation, we will pay 25% of your TPD sum insured up to a maximum of $500,000.
+If your client suffers the loss of one hand or one foot or partial blindness, and their TPD Cover is outside of superannuation, we will pay 25% of their TPD sum insured up to a maximum of $500,000.

 Please read the definitions in the PDS to fully understand these benefits.

-*Features and benefits of TPD Cover inside superannuation vary from outside superannuation.
+*Features and benefits of TPD Cover inside super vary from outside super.